Access tiers for blob data

 After a blob is created, you can change its tier in either of the following ways:

-- By calling the Set Blob Tier operation, either directly or via a lifecycle management policy.
-Calling Set Blob Tier is typically the best option when you're changing a blob's tier from a hotter tier to a cooler one.
+By calling the Set Blob Tier operation, either directly or via a lifecycle management policy.
+Calling Set Blob Tier is typically the best option when you're changing a blob's tier from a warmer tier to a cooler one.

-Changing a blob's tier from hot to cool or archive is instantaneous, as is changing from cool to hot.
-Rehydrating a blob from the archive tier to either the hot or cool tier can take up to 15 hours.
+Changing a blob's tier from a warmer tier to a cooler one is instantaneous, as is changing from cold or cool to hot.
+Rehydrating a blob from the archive tier to an online tier such as the hot, cool, or cold tier can take up to 15 hours.

 Keep in mind the following points when changing a blob's tier: